Penne in fiery, spicy tomato sauce. A delicious meatless Monday meal!

-- Gently heat the olive oil in a medium saucepan on a medium heat.
+- Heat the olive oil in a medium saucepan on a medium heat.
 Sauté the diced onion, garlic and chilli until soft for about 4-5 minutes.
-Add the garlic and oregano and continue to cook until fragrant for another minute or two.
+Add the oregano and continue to cook for another minute or two.
 Season generously with salt and black pepper.

 - Add the tomato purée and cook for another minute.
 Add the canned tomatoes/passata, water and the sugar and bring the sauce up to the boil.
-Once boiling, turn down to a low heat and simmer for one and a half hours stirring occasionally.
+Once boiling, turn down to a low heat and simmer for one and a half hours (90 minutes in total) stirring occasionally.
 It should be thick and glossy by the end of the cooking time.

 - Before serving, place a large pot of water onto boil – season the water well with salt.
 Cook the pasta until al dente (a few minutes less than the packet instructions).
-Drain the pasta and toss mix together with the cooked tomato sauce.
+Drain the pasta and mix together with the sauce.
 Add extra seasoning if it needs and serve with a sprinkling of grated Parmesan and chopped parsley.

 Keep up to date with me on: